kiwiseed619/MarquezKian_Final/README.md

 The ideal outcome for this program would be for the program to produce a calendar like schedule, with months, years, specific times, a description of the important dates inputted, and additional notes for each, in chronological.
 A minimal outcome would show at least a readable list of important dates to the user, even if they aren't chronological.

 ## Milestones
 - Implement main function.
-User input section.
-- Implement .txt file creating function.
+- Implement .txt file creating function and editing.
-- Implement write function.
-- Implement formatting function.
+- Correct file formatting.
 - Implement save function.
 - Complete program.